The 10 most polluted states in the US

 (NEXSTAR) — How clean are the air and water in your state?

-Using 2021 data, U.S. News and World Reports’ feature on the “Best States” has ranked U.S. states on several metrics, including economics, education and health care.
-The listing also measures natural environment, which is based on a state’s air/water quality and pollution levels.
+Using 2021 data, U.S. News and World Reports’ feature on the “Best States” has ranked U.S. states on several metrics, including economics, education, and health care.
+The listing also measures the natural environment, which is based on a state’s air/water quality and pollution levels.

 Pollution was determined based on air and water emissions from industry and utilities, and overall measures to long-term human health effects, using information from the Environmental Protection Agency.